amPhilip/FullStack-Apps/README.md

 ## NB:
 Anyone can use to repository as they deem it Fit.
 I accept anyone to fork this repository and submit their own pull request.<br/>
-Images of the Application shall be below the Appendix and faq section.
+Project Images Screenshots of the Application shall be below the Appendix and faq section.<br/>
-Enjoy🎉
+Enjoy🎉<br/>

 ## Appendix and FAQ

 :::info
 **Find this Project incomplete?
-Or Having Some Errors** Kindly Leave a comment!
+Or Having Some Errors** Kindly Leave a comment!<br/>
+made with ❤ amPhilip
 :::